csfeeser/k8s/rolewarmup.md

   <summary>Need a few hints?
 Click here to reveal!</summary>

   - The Role only has permissions to get and list pods right now.
 What verbs could you add to grant more actions on pods?
-  - Fortunately, the verbs we need to enable the permissions described above are the same! `create`, `describe`, etc.
+  - Fortunately, the verbs we need to enable the permissions described above are the same! `create`, `delete`, etc.

 </details>